 - Excellent teamwork skills, preferably in a matrix organization, preferred

 - Experience working independently, prioritizing issues and recognizing when they need to be escalated preferred

 - Experience effectively presenting ideas and information in a variety of formats to a wide range of audiences, including senior leaders and senior clinicians preferred

 - Enthusiasm for learning new concepts and working with new tools and sources of information preferred

 To apply or for more information please visit Harvard’s Recruitment Management System, click on Harvard Careers and enter Req ID “43390BR” in the search bar.

 Ariadne Labs is a joint center for health systems innovation at Brigham and Women’s Hospital and the Harvard T.H.
 Chan School of Public Health.
 Our goal is to drive scalable solutions for better care at critical moments in people’s lives everywhere.
 Better care means better health outcomes, lower costs, and more actual caring.
 Critical means solving health systems failures that have major impact, typically touching people by the millions.
 Ariadne Labs currently has research programs in the areas of childbirth, surgery, palliative care, and primary health care.

-- Assist with the development and maintenance of program materials, including data collection tools, tracking systems, databases, and presentations
+- Assist with the development and maintenance of program materials, including data collection tools, interactive materials, case studies, tracking systems, databases, and presentations

 - Assist with the development of project work plans, timelines, and reports to funders